 Character Development Brainstorming

 A lot of these things may never make it into the manuscript itself.
 And a lot of them, like the goals and motivations, will come out in scene, but below the surface.
-A character’s past will emerge through backstory.
+A character’s past will emerge through writing backstory.
 Relationships will come out in dialogue and plot.
-Secrets and yearnings, other private thoughts, will come out in narration (if in first person… if you’re writing in close third, the narrator can peek into your character’s head).
+Secrets and yearnings, other private thoughts, will come out in narration (if in first person… if you’re writing in close third, the narrator can peek into their head).

 Character Objective and Motivation

-As you go through your plot and through ever scene, ever action your character takes, think about what’s driving them in this moment.
+As you go through your plot and through ever scene, ever action your hero takes, think about what’s driving them in this moment.
 What needs/wants/goals/frustrations are in play.
 Those will usually factor into why they’re doing something — the motivation.
 And every scene and moment in your story — as well as the larger story arc — needs motivation.

 Now, the tricky part is, all this stuff is hidden.
 We never walk into an argument with someone saying: “I want such and such and I plan on yelling at you until you give it to me!”
 No. First we might flatter.
 When that doesn’t work, we might get nasty and say something mean.
 When that backfires, we’ll try to guilt trip the person, and so on and so forth.